Horgix/kind-demo/README.md

     - `GOROOT` and `GOPATH` correctly set in bash
     - Binaries from `GOROOT` and `GOPATH` in your `PATH`
 - Some Kubernetes Go sources required to run the conformance tests
+    - `k8s.io/test-infra/kubetest`
+    - `k8s.io/kubernetes/hack`
-    - TODO
+    - `k8s.io/sample-controller`

 # Running conformance tests

-Warning you have to export KUBECTL_PATH or it will try to find its own compiled binary even if you have `kubectl` in your `PATH` After wandering around a lot...
+You **have to** `export KUBECTL_PATH` or it will try to find its own compiled binary even if you have `kubectl` in your `PATH`.

+After wandering around a lot about how to run the conformance tests against kind, here are some notes (draft status, to be refined?) :

 - `kubetest` is the main command
 - `kubetest --test` is what interested us.
 Other testing lifecycle steps are